ericfinger/brainfuck/README.md

 - [X] Remove the panic by requiring a program in the constructor (thus preventing bad states)?
 - [X] Refactor into mod
 - [X] Cache while-loop "jump points" (maybe even ahead of time?)
 (Would allow us to catch "openEndedWhile.bf" and "headlessWhile.bf" / mismatched brackets in general)
-- [ ] Parse programs / allow comments in brainfuck files (ignore stuff after ; when parsing)
+- [X] Parse programs / allow comments in brainfuck files (ignore stuff after ; when parsing)
 - [ ] Better Error-handling, backtraces for when bf programs crash etc.
+- [ ] Better config management (Disable comments etc)
-- [ ] Dynamically grow Memory/prevent overflow of Memory Pointer
+- [ ] Dynamically grow Memory/prevent overflow of Memory Pointer (we can statically find the needed size by analysing the program?)
 - [ ] Write documentation
 - [ ] UI, loading Programms at runtime
 - [ ] Add support for different cell sizes